Hazqeel09/ellzaf_ml/README.md

 ### Experimental
 I also modified it to use with other models as backbone after concatenating the features from the two blocks.
+You need to specify the number of classes from the backend model instead of LBPCNNFeatureFusion.

 You can modify the number of channels after the features are concatenated using adapt and adapt_channels.